Albury Frequently Asked Questions

 Where is Kensington Gardens Albury located?

-Our retirement estate is located on 85 acres at 100 Table Top Road, adjoining the Thurgoona Golf course in the heart of the residential growth area of Thurgoona.
+Our retirement village is located on 85 acres at 100 Table Top Road, adjoining the Thurgoona Golf course in the heart of the residential growth area of Thurgoona.

 How many homes will there be in Kensington Gardens Albury?